agama-project/agama/doc/startup.md

 ## Web UI

 When discussing the web UI, we can distinguish two sides: the server process and the web browser.
-Regarding the server, Agama's web UI is implemented as a Cockpit module, so the only requisite is that the `cockpit.socket` is enabled.
+Regarding the server, Agama's web UI is implemented as a Cockpit module, so the only requirement is that the `cockpit.socket` is enabled.
 Then, you can connect to the UI using the `https://$SERVER_IP:9090/cockpit/@localhost/agama/index.html`.

 When using Agama Live, a local web browser is automatically started.
-In the default image, it is launched using an Icewm startup script.
+In the default image, it is launched using an Icewm startup script[^1].

+[^1]: Check the `root.tar` file from the [agama-live](https://build.opensuse.org/package/show/systemsmanagement:Agama:Devel/agama-live) sources.